CRF250RX Features

 DOHC engine

-It features a unique finger-follower rocker design in a double-overhead-cam (DOHC) engine layout, providing more power and a higher redline.
+A unique finger-follower rocker design and a double-overhead-cam (DOHC) engine layout provide more power and a higher redline.

 Big bore/short stroke

-The 79mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves—the two keys to making power in the enduro world.
+With the 79mm bore and short 50.9mm stroke, it let our engineers create a high-revving engine with plenty of room for large valves—the two keys to making power in the enduro world.

 Downdraft intake and exhaust